mrc-ide/orderly-tutorial/README.md

 Documentation for quarto is [here](https://quarto.org/docs/guide/) and for revealjs presentations specifically [here](https://quarto.org/docs/presentations/revealjs/)

+## Quirks that I have bashed into this attempt:

 Links between parts of the site:

 * From a *non-slide* `.qmd` you can use `whatever.qmd` as a target and it will work fine